Written by BarefootDawsy

 never been happier!

 BeginningBarefoot.com would like to thank Vivobarefoot Australia/NZ[LINK] for providing shoes for testing.
-Please visit their Facebook page, and give them a ‘Like’ if you
+Check out Amazon.com for regular deals, and please visit their Facebook page, and give them a ‘Like’ if you

 enjoyed this review.